Search MENU

 • anything you have bought with your own money,

-• anything bought especially for you eg. bike, radio,
+• anything bought especially for you for example, a bike you received as a gift

-• any personal documents such as your passport, drivers licence, birth certificate,
+• any personal documents, for example your passport, drivers licence and birth certificate;

-• anything else your parents have agreed you can take.
+• Anything else your parents/guardians have agreed you can take

-• any property that is owned by your parents, another family member or anyone else, and
+• any property that is owned by your parents, another family member or anyone else; or

-• anything attached to or built into the house – fitted carpets, built-in furniture etc.
+• anything attached to or built into your parents’/guardians’ house, for example fitted carpets or built-in furniture.

 Grey areas

-The law is unclear about some types of property, such as furniture in your bedroom, pillows, sheets, and blankets.
-If your parents and you cannot agree on what you should take, you could make a claim at the Disputes Tribunal where a decision can be made about whether you own the property that you want to take for a fee.
+The law is unclear about whether you can take some types of property, for example furniture in your bedroom, pillows, sheets, and blankets.
+If you cannot agree with your parents on what you can take, you could make a claim at the Disputes Tribunal, who can make a decision (for a fee) about whether you own the property that you want to take.

 back to top